getsentry/raven-node/docs/integrations/koa.rst

   var koa = require('koa');
   var raven = require('raven');
+  var error = require('./error');

   var app = koa();
   var sentry = new raven.Client('___DSN___');

-  // $this is the koa context, where this.request will be (express) 'req' app.on('error', function(err, $this) { // <-- koa context
+  // $this is the koa context, where $this.request will be (express/connect) 'req' app.on('error', function(err, $this) { // <-- koa context
-      // need to parse manually otherwise nor equest info will be show in Sentry Event var parsedReq = raven.parsers.parseRequest($this.request);
+      // need to parse manually otherwise no request info will be shown in Sentry Event var parsedReq = raven.parsers.parseRequest($this.request);
       sentry.captureException(err, parsedReq);
   });

+  app.use(error); // use the below file to handle errors

   app.listen(8080);